To Conserve, Preserve, and Sustain Using Photography, Science, Technology, and Teamwork.

 • Sustain human well-being by promoting a healthy environment for all.

 Photography: We photograph species that need to be accurately identified because they are endangered, new to science, native to unique regions, or invasive and therefore harmful to other species.
 We photograph habitats that need to be seen because they are threatened by humans.
-We photograph indigenous arts and skills related to nature that need to be documented because they are being lost to new generations.
 Finding Species ensures that each photographic portrait is of the highest aesthetic quality.

 Science: We write profiles of species to accompany our photographs.
 We write articles about biodiversity science.
 We use non-technical language, to make field identifications easier for all and to make the science accessible to all.

 Technology: We pioneer standardized methods and use professional equipment, to make our photographs a permanent archive for humanity.
 We employ digital technologies and printed media in innovative ways, to reach as wide an audience as possible.